toaigit/shorturl/README.md

 # shorturl
 * Docker in Action 101
-* Demonstrate a Basic container concepts
+* Demonstrate the Basic container concepts.
-* Build your vanity URL server
+* Build your vanity URL server using Apache, and mod_rewrite.
+* Using docker-compose to override files in the container.